eBay/cors-filter/README.md

   </filter-mapping>
 ```

-### Adding information about the CORS in HttpServletRequest
+### Information added by CORS filter about request in HttpServletRequest object
 CORS filter adds information about a CORS request, in the HttpServletRequest object, for consumption downstream.
 Following attributes are set:

 * **cors.isCorsRequest**: Flag to determine if a request is a CORS request